Sloths are a group of arboreal (tree-dwelling) mammals found in the tropical rainforests of Central and South America.

 On the ground, the fastest speed of sloth is 9.8 feet (3 meters) per minute.

-While in trees, they run at the fastest speed of 15 feet (4.5 meter) per minute.
+While in trees, they run at the fastest speed of 15 feet (4.5 meters) per minute.

 Do Sloths Have Predators?